 When can you use Fingerprint?

 In both cases, it is the style of the current and previous papers that will be the key factor in defining the authorship.
-Thus, Fingerprint helps to preserve academic integrity even against the most advanced cheating attempts.
+Thus, Fingerprint helps to preserve academic integrity even in case of the most intricate cheating attempts.
 In fact, it fights AI writing with AI itself.
 What an irony.

 What else can PlagiarismCheck.org do to minimize AI threats?

-PlagiarismCheck.org always focused on three things: academic integrity, teacher experience, and the latest technology advancements.
-The latter covers monitoring what’s going on in the world of artificial intelligence and machine learning, GPT-4 included.
+PlagiarismCheck.org has been always focusing at three things: academic integrity, teacher experience, and the latest technology advancements.
+The latter covers monitoring what’s going on in the world of artificial intelligence and machine learning, GPT-4.5 included.
 To help professors eliminate next-level cheating attempts, the PlagiarismCheck.org team continues to:

-- Study the cases of AI-generated content.
-As the neural network grows smarter, we need to extend our toolkit to be able to single out texts, produced by it.
+• Study the cases of AI-generated content.
+As the neural network grows smarter, we need to extend our toolkit to be able to spot the texts produced by it.
 That’s why we also look for alternative AI writing detection methods.

-- Cherish collaboration with other tech products, especially those that use GPT-4.
+• Cherish collaboration with other tech products, especially those that use GPT-4.5.
 Our primary goal is to prevent this technology from endangering higher education.

 So, if you are open to cooperation on any of those activities, be sure to get in touch with us.